taranvir031196/Linux_Server_Configuration/README.md

            Change engine = create_engine('sqlite:///restaurantmenuwithusers.db') to
            engine = create_engine('postgresql://catalog:password@localhost/catalog')

- ### Step13: Update the google OAuth settings
+### Step14: Update the google OAuth settings
      Fill in the client_id and client_secret fields in the file client_secrets.json.
 Also change the javascript_origins field to the IP address and AWS assigned URL of the host.In this instance that would
      be: "javascript_origins":["http://ec2-13-126-105-117.ap-south-1.compute.amazonaws.com"].These addresses
      also need to be entered into the Google Developers Console --> API Manager -->Credentials in web client under "Authorized Javascript origins".

-### Step14: Initialize the database schema and populate the database.
+### Step15: Initialize the database schema and populate the database.
           $ cd /var/www/catalog/catalog/
           $ python database_setup.py
           $ python lots_of_menu.py

-### Step15: Configure apache2 to serve the app
+### Step16: Configure apache2 to serve the app
      $  sudo nano /etc/apache2/sites-available/000-default.conf

-    Add the following lines and save
+    Add the following lines and save:

     <VirtualHost *:80>
         ServerName 13.126.105.117
         ServerAdmin taranvir.554@gmail.com